 In 2018 29.15% of the lawsuits filed before the consumer courts consisted of appeals against decisions rendered by consumer arbitration boards.
 On the other hand, the registration and cancellation of deeds of immovable assets constituted only 4.19% of all cases.
-Therefore, 66.6% of all cases in 2018 would have first had to have undergone mediation had the bill passed prior to 2018, provided that all of the conditions remained the same.
+Therefore, 66.6% of all cases in 2018 would have first had to have undergone mediation had the recent regulation passed prior to 2018, provided that all of the conditions remained the same.

 Similar statistics show that even more cases would have been subject to mandatory mediation when calculated merely based on lawsuits filed by consumers.
 However, 32,983 of all cases concluded in 2018 were filed by consumers.
 Of them, 5,074 were appeals against the decisions of consumer boards, whereas 1,188 were cases arising from the registration and cancellation of deeds of immovable assets.
 Therefore, if mandatory mediation was required prior to 2018, 81% of cases filed by consumers and decided by the courts in 2018 would have been subject to mandatory mediation before litigation.